Admission to Accelerated Program (BHS-OTD)

 Watertown, MA 02471

 The department will access your recommendations through OTCAS.
 Applicants must submit three (3) recommendations.
-One (1) of the recommendations must be from a professional level OT.
+One (1) of the recommendations must be from a professional level OT who is currently practicing.
 The other two (2) should be from professionals, such as a present or former faculty member, academic advisor, or employer.
 Names and addresses must be provided to the appropriate section of the OTCAS application.

 Please note: OTCAS does not accept paper references.
 Letters of recommendation are submitted electronically through the OTCAS system.

 All applicants are required to complete a total of 30 hours of observational hours in at least two (2) diverse OT settings.
-Diverse settings are settings that service clientele are significantly different; inpatient, outpatient, long term care, school-based, elders, pediatrics, orthopedics, rehabilitation, etc. Observation experiences are documented through the appropriate section of the OTCAS application.
+Diverse settings are settings that service clientele are significantly different; inpatient, outpatient, long term care, school-based, elders, pediatrics, orthopedics, rehabilitation, etc. Upload documentation verifying your observation hours (ex: signed letter from a supervisor, signed form or log from an observation site or required by another program).